Pupil Premium and Catch Up

 Pupil premium funding was introduced in April 2011 to support ‘vulnerable’ children.
 The school’s definition for ‘vulnerable children’ is those children that are deemed to be socially or economically disadvantaged as well as those who are experiencing emotional difficulties or trauma.
 In many cases this may be children who are entitled to Free School Meals but the school is aware that there are other children who will be experiencing difficulties and need support.
 The performance of all children in the school is closely tracked but those who fall into the pupil premium group will have their performance monitored by a dedicated member of staff.

-For the financial year (April 2020-March 2021) the sum allocated to the school is calculated based on the number of pupils currently in school eligible for FSM and also for those who have received FSM in the past 6 years-The amount for this year is £112,000 plus a 2019-20 carry forward.
-More information can be found here: https://www.gov.uk/guidance/pupil-premium-information-for-schools-and-alternative-provision-settings
+For the financial year (April 2021-March 2022) the sum allocated to the school is calculated based on the number of pupils currently in school eligible for FSM and also for those who have received FSM in the past 6 years-The amount for this year is £153,000 which includes a carry forward and the recovery premium.
+More information can be found here: https://www.gov.uk/guidance/pupil-premium-information-for-schools-and-alternative-provision-settings and here: https://www.gov.uk/government/publications/recovery-premium-funding

 The school recognises that children in these groups have significant barriers to their learning (both within and outside of school).
-The main barriers within our school are: missing prerequisites for literacy and numeracy, emotional resilience, self-image as a learner and attendance/punctuality.
+The main barriers within our school are: missing prerequisites for literacy and numeracy, emotional resilience, self-image as a learner, safeguarding concerns including parental support and attendance/punctuality.

 We have used part of the funding to provide support for families and children from the school’s learning mentor, additional classroom support as well as a programme of targeted activities.
 These targeted activities may take place both within and outside of class and may take the form of individual or group sessions.
 For this year the targeted activities include the following: